AkihisaNishikawa/Blockchain_with_fitbit/docs/README.md

 #Code Reference

 1 - The final paper is in the `documentation` foulder.
-Diagrams that are used in paper are also in the `documentaiton`
+Diagrams that are used in paper are also in this directory.

 2 - Proposal and literature review that is submitted on January are in `proposal`